 Build the Documentation¶

-To generate the full documentation, execute the following command from the
+To generate the full documentation, first navigate to the

 Bokeh uses some common conventions to create a consistent documentation style.